programmerraja/MyBlog/content/notes/2024/AI.md

 https://applied-llms.org/

+**DeepEval** is an open-source evaluation framework for LLMs.
+DeepEval makes it extremely easy to build and iterate on LLM (applications) and was built with the following principles in mind:

 ## 1 Bit LLM
  BitNet b1.58 where every weight in a Transformer can be represented as a {-1, 0, 1} instead of a floating point number.